arcus-azure/arcus/community/blog/2020-01-2019-a-year-of-many-changes/README.md

 [Arcus Web API](https://github.com/arcus-azure/arcus.webapi) was one of our main focuses of 2019 where we wanted to start building a toolbox of features that we see on every project, mainly being security & exception handling.

 Nobody likes to keep on writing the same things over and over again, that's why we've introduced our **exception handling middleware** which takes care of unhandled exceptions and returns a proper HTTP 500 to the API consumer.
-If we've forgotton to handle an exception, it will be managed and logged so it can be reacted upon.
+If we've forgotten to handle an exception, it will be managed and logged so it can be reacted upon.

 Another important area was security - Every API should be secure-by-default but the problem is often that there is not enough time and/or focus spent on it.